AvirukBasak/shsc-lang/README.md

 - You might need root privileges to install.

 For Windows users, you'll probably need to use `cygwin` or `git bash` to get `make` working.
+Idk if you can compile it on MSVC so give it a shot and maybe contribute an `md` on it.

 ### Usage
 ```